Covering a Few Submodular Constraints and Applications: Abstract

 \section{Abstract}

 We consider the problem of covering multiple submodular constraints.
 Given a finite ground set $N$, a cost function $c: N \rightarrow \mathbb{R}_+$, $r$ monotone submodular functions $f_1,f_2,\ldots,f_r$ over $N$ and requirements $b_1,b_2,\ldots,b_r$ the goal is to find a minimum cost subset $S \subseteq N$ such that $f_i(S) \ge b_i$ for $1 \le i \le r$.
 When $r=1$ this is the well-known Submodular Set Cover problem.
 Previous work \cite{chekuri2022covering} considered the setting when $r$ is large and developed bi-criteria approximation algorithms, and approximation algorithms for the important special case when each $f_i$ is a weighted coverage function.
 These are fairly general models and capture several concrete and interesting problems as special cases.
 The approximation ratios for these problem are at least $\Omega(\log r)$ which is unavoidable when $r$ is part of the input.
 In this paper, motivated by some recent applications, we consider the problem when $r$ is a \emph{fixed constant} and obtain two main results.
-For covering multiple submodular constraints we obtain a randomized bi-criteria approximation algorithm that for any given integer $\alpha \ge 1$ outputs a set $S$ such that $f_i(S) \ge (1-1/e^\alpha -\eps)b_i$ for each $i \in [r]$ and $\E[c(S)] \le (1+\eps)\alpha \cdot \OPT$.
-Second, when the $f_i$ are weighted coverage functions from a deletion-closed set system we obtain a $(1+\eps)(\frac{e}{e-1})(1+\beta)$-approximation where $\beta$ is the approximation ratio for the underlying set cover instances via the natural LP.
+When the $f_i$ are weighted coverage functions from a deletion-closed set system we obtain a $(1+\eps)(\frac{e}{e-1})(1+\beta)$-approximation where $\beta$ is the approximation ratio for the underlying set cover instances via the natural LP.
+Second, for covering multiple submodular constraints we obtain a randomized bi-criteria approximation algorithm that for any given integer $\alpha \ge 1$ outputs a set $S$ such that $f_i(S) \ge (1-1/e^\alpha -\eps)b_i$ for each $i \in [r]$ and $\E[c(S)] \le (1+\eps)\alpha \cdot \OPT$.
 These results show that one can obtain nearly as good an approximation for any fixed $r$ as what one would achieve for $r=1$.
-We mention some applications that follow easily from these general results and anticipate more in the future.
+We also demonstrate applications of our results to implicit covering problems such as fair facility location.

 \pagenumbering{arabic}